symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 Final Thoughts
 --------------

-The Symfony templating system is simple and powerful.
+The Symfony templating system is simple yet powerful.
 Thanks to layouts, slots, templating and action inclusions, it is very easy to organize your templates in a logical and extensible way.